PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

 6. Transcribing other parameters
 `````````````````
-To transcribe parameters other than handshapes, click on "View Parameters button at the top right corner.
+To transcribe parameters other than handshapes, click on "View Parameters" button at the top right corner.
 A new window will
 appear, and you can select relevant values.

 .. image:: static/.png